samv/grep-streams/README.md

 grep-streams is a scalable, fault tolerant and highly available, exactly once, stream processing version of grep(1).

+(warning: the statements below contain FAKE NEWS/unimplemented ideas.
+This is a spare time project and I have very little spare time)

 grep-streams is a service which provides a way to search and subscribe to sequenced stream results in kafka, without being limited to reading all messages in a topic.
 It sends the filter to the data, caches